The upgraded Fitzy Bowl is now open

 A key focus is improving the skating and BMX experience for participants, including children and their parents and caregivers.

 - The facility enhances Yarra’s open space network to meet the diverse range of community uses

 - It provides a facility that is inclusive and accessible, enabling people with disability to participate - parts of the new design will be accessible to some wheelchair users

 - The expanded area is designed for both beginners - especially young children - and advanced users, with opportunities for beginners to progress to more difficult tricks

-We’ve worked with the local skate community to come up with a new design that skaters, BMXers, rollerbladers, rollerskaters, and scooter riders of all ages and abilities can enjoy.
+- We’ve worked with the local skate community to come up with a new design that skaters, BMXers, roller-bladers, roller-skaters, and scooter riders of all ages and abilities can enjoy

 Who uses the skate park?

 The Fitzy Bowl is one of Melbourne’s most popular skate parks.
 It attracts skateboarders, bladers, BMXers and scooter riders of all ages from the Yarra community and across Melbourne.
-It’s also seen as one of the more challenging skate parks in the area, and has very few options for beginner skaters.
+It’s also seen as one of the more challenging skate parks in the area, but has had very few options for beginner skaters.

 Very young children and their parents also play here, with and without wheeled toys.